Reading JSON

 2. View JSON Data from an HTTP Request with Headers

-We can make a proper HTTP request with headers requesting JSON in the browser by using SwaggerHub, which is an API platform used by the FAA to design and document their API.
+We can make a proper HTTP request with JSON headers in the browser using SwaggerHub, an API platform used by the FAA to design and document its API.

 Go to the API's getAirportStatus operation on SwaggerHub.
 Note that it may take a while to load.
 Then: